yoandyvargas/lexicon/README.md

 ## My Thoughts 💡

-I wanted to work with React and created this simple project to learn the basics.
+I wanted to work with React and created this simple project to brush up on the basics.
 I'm always looking to learn and improve – please feel free to raise PRs and/or provide any feedback you believe would help.
 At the very least, I hope you learn a new word or two. 😉

 Thank you! 🙏🏻